charleschen-ml/eic-llm/README.md

 ## Efficient LLMs via Switchable and Dynamic Quantization

 ### Overview
 - The goal of this project is to use quantization-aware training (QAT) to improve the accuracy-efficiency tradeoff of causal large-language models at inference time.
-The robustness against adversarial attacks is also evaluated with this training scheme.
+In addition, the robustness against adversarial attacks is evaluated with this training scheme.

 ### Code Structure